“The Goodness of God Brings Repentance”

 Paran is first mentioned as the place where Ishmael (the first man Adam in type, the rejected anointed) dwelled after they were expelled from Abraham’s camp (Gen 21:21), and like Israel, Ishmael, became the patriarch of twelve tribes (Gen 25:16).
 It is from Paran that we are being led of the Lord into the promised land (Num 10:12-13) which begins His glorification within us.

 The word SELAH is inserted here in the same way that word is used in several of the Psalms, the only other place H5542 is found in the Bible.
 It is found three times in Habakkuk’s prayer and 71 times in the Psalms.
 This prayer of Habakkuk is of the same flavor as the Psalms in singing spiritual praises to the Lord, giving Him the glory for ALL things.
-The word is said to mean “pause” or “break” and as Tony’s studies have brought out, it seems to be inserted after verses of profound spiritual truth.
+The word is said to mean “pause” or “break” and the word was inserted after verses of profound spiritual truth.
 These profound statements spiritually speaking give us things to ponder upon as we give praise to the Lord and grow and accept His Sovereignty in ALL THINGS.

 God coming from Teman and Christ from Mt.
 Paran is showing our understanding that everything we do or anyone else does is IN CHRIST.